 The close collaboration with BVN was paramount to deliver the school’s vision of creating spaces that invite imagination, innovation and support independent learning and student wellbeing.
 Congratulations to Robertus Pratikna and Sulan Mendis for this well-deserved recognition!

 Celebrations continue other wins engineered by TTW.
 The high-tech CLT Seed House which picked up the overall winner of the 2019 Australian Timber Design Awards and the Residential Class 1 – New Buildings Excellence in Timber Design Award.

 The judges commented “that it was a team effort, and made a note of the input from the structural engineers – TTW, builder – David Campbell Building and CLT supplier XLam.
 Judges also remarked on the use of the structural components as the finished surface, the custom-made glulam columns, CLT spiral stairs and the general attention to detail displayed throughout the building.”
-Congratulations James Fitzpatrick, Barry Young, Jane Armstrong and Michael King!
+Congratulations James Fitzpatrick, Barry Young, and Michael King!

 Engineered by Hung Nguyen and designed by Rod Pindar and Natalie Sciberras, the Brown Street House received the Excellence in Timber Design Award in the Residential Alteration or Addition category.